Thank you for your response

 The key objectives behind having transfer pricing are:

-For the purpose of understanding, associated enterprises refer to an enterprise which directly or indirectly participates in the management or capital or control of another enterprise.
+For the purpose of understanding, associated enterprises refer to an enterprise that directly or indirectly participates in the management or capital or control of another enterprise.

-Under CUP method, a price which is charged in an uncontrolled transaction between the comparable firms is recognized and evaluated with a verified entity price for determining the Arm’s Length Price.
+Under the CUP method, a price that is charged in an uncontrolled transaction between the comparable firms is recognized and evaluated with a verified entity price for determining the Arm’s Length Price.
+Example:

-3. Credit period: In case the similar credit was offered by C Ltd., then price charged by them would have been more after factoring such cost.
+3. Credit period: In case similar credit was offered by C Ltd., then the price charged by them would have been more after factoring in such cost.
 Hence, 1.25% pm must be added to the purchase price.